-Overall, we rate the National Right to Life Committee far right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories as well as a lack of transparency and several failed fact checks.
+- Overall, we rate the National Right to Life Committee as far-right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories, as well as a lack of transparency and several failed fact checks.

-Founded in 1968, by Mildred Fay Jefferson (mentioned as one of the founders, however, the others are not known as their history page is “undergoing maintenance.”)
+Founded in 1968 by Mildred Fay Jefferson (mentioned as one of the founders, however, the others are not known as their history page is “undergoing maintenance.”)
 The National Right to Life Committee (NRLC) is a national anti-abortion organization that states its mission as “Devoted to disseminating information and support for pro-life issues.”
-Furthermore, the National Right to Life Committee also lobbies to put in place pro-life policies and states itspurpose as “to elect pro-life men and women to Congress and the White House who will lead our country back to the day when innocent human life is protected by our laws.”
-They are headquartered in Washington, D.C., and Carol Tobiasis the President of the organization.
+Furthermore, the National Right to Life Committee also lobbies to put in place pro-life policies and states its purpose as “to elect pro-life men and women to Congress and the White House who will lead our country back to the day when innocent human life is protected by our laws.”
+They are headquartered in Washington, D.C., and Carol Tobias is the organization’s president.

-The National Right to Life Committee is a nonprofit 501(c)(4)organization that is funded through donations.
-Compared to similar organizations such as PRO-LIFE Across AMERICA (MN) which has a 4-star rating, Charity Navigator rated NRLC 1 out of 4 stars.
+The National Right to Life Committee is a nonprofit 501(c)(4)organization funded through donations.
+Compared to similar organizations such as PRO-LIFE Across AMERICA (MN), which has a 4-star rating, Charity Navigator rated NRLC 1 out of 4 stars.
 Please view their Accountability & Transparency Performance Metrics here.
-The website does not include board members or names of donors.
+The website does not include board members or the names of donors.

 Analysis / Bias

-In review, the National Right to Life Committee primarily reports on anti-abortion and pro-Evangelical Christian issues such as euthanasia, and assisted suicide.
+In review, the National Right to Life Committee primarily reports on anti-abortion and pro-Evangelical Christian issues such as euthanasia and assisted suicide.
 Editorially, they support Republicans and oppose Democrats “Democrats Unapologetically Advocate for Abortion up until Birth and beyond.
-They alsofund “Texans for Ronny Jackson” (Ronny L. Jackson is a former White House physician who is running for Congress as a Republican in Texas).
-When reporting on the issues that they are passionate about they utilize factually mixed sources such as first things and Fox News.
+They also fund “Texans for Ronny Jackson” (Ronny L. Jackson is a former White House physician running for Congress as a Republican in Texas).
+When reporting on the issues, they are passionate about; they utilize factually mixed sources such as first things and Fox News.

-Overall, we rate the National Right to Life Committee far right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories as well as a lack of transparency and several failed fact checks.
-(M. Huitsing 7/14/2020)
+Overall, we rate the National Right to Life Committee as far-right biased and Questionable based on the promotion of anti-abortion propaganda and conspiracy theories, as well as a lack of transparency and several failed fact checks.
+(M. Huitsing 7/14/2020) Updated (06/29/2022)